FTCTeam4977/EngineeringNotebook2012-2013/August3-2012.md

 The braces that were designed to support the small C brackets we originally used to mount the modules (See July 7th, 2012) were repurposed to provide support for the C-channel that is now used.
 There was minor flex in the channel, leading to slip in the module's rotation.
 The braces provide a solid support to keep this from occuring.

 ### Assist
-We provided coding help to the FRC team started by MASH.
+We provided Java coding help to the FRC team started by MASH.
+Specificly, we assisted in getting their drivetrain running.